sahilIT2020/docs-3.0.1/source/admin-guide/scim-uma.md

 and [this template](https://github.com/GluuFederation/community-edition-setup/blob/master/templates/scim.ldif)
 is used.

-**Note:** The JWKS for RS and RP clients are put into the `./output/scim.ldif` file ready for SCIM configuration.
+> The JWKS for RS and RP clients are put into the `./output/scim.ldif` file ready for SCIM configuration.
 The `setup.properties.file` contains the RS and RP JWKS in Base64 format.

 * Use the following command to extract OpenID SCIM RS and RP Client ID ` cat setup.properties.last | grep "scim_rs_client_id\|scim_rp_client_id"`